 Big, buttery, moist, fluffy & filled with chocolate chips – these bakery style chocolate chip muffins will be your new favorite.
 They’re made with sour cream and buttermilk for the softest texture.
 Then they’re stuffed with so many chocolate chips.

 You know those kinds of muffins that are basically just an excuse to eat cake?
 Well, this weekend I decided to make those muffins for breakfast.

 To preface this – I love chocolate chip muffins.
 They’re probably my favorite thing to eat for breakfast.
 Or whenever the craving hits.
 As a kid, I’d plead with my parents to let me get a chocolate chip muffin and chocolate milk.
 When I cut class in high school, my sister and I would go for chocolate chip muffins.
 8:30 statistics in college?
 One extra-large coffee & chocolate chip muffin please!

 While I’ve always loved eating chocolate chip muffins, I’d never actually made them myself.
-So after my blueberry muffins with streusel topping last week, I decided it was time.
-Bakery style chocolate chip muffins a la Fiona – challenge complete.
+So after some delicious muffin experiments – I present these bakery style chocolate chip muffins a la Fiona.

 After your wet ingredients are combined, you’ll carefully fold in the dry ingredients and chocolate chips.
 Not over mixing here is key – you want your batter to be just combined – and if there’s a few lumps, that’s totally OK.
 I use mini chocolate chips because you get a higher chocolate chip to muffin ratio – but feel free to use whatever you prefer.